Arizona Fairy Shrimp

 Male Fairy Shrimp Female Fairy Shrimp

 Dry Lake Fairy Shrimp is one of Streptocephalus family member.
 They live in heavy muddy water of dry lakes during the late spring to the summer.
-In an excellent condition they can survive in warm water which temperature goes up to 34C degrees, but the wind always blows on dry lakes, so the temperature does not go up that much.
+In an excellent condition they can survive in warm water which temperature goes up to 34 C degrees, but the wind always blows on dry lakes and limit the temperature does not go up that much.
 The fairy shrimps grow up to 13-22mm in length, and usually male shrimps are larger than female shrimps.
 They are appeared as red-orange, but the food can make changes to the color: sometimes light green, white body with black pattern, or orange.
-They start to reproduce between 10 to 15 days after hatching, but the fastest one produces eggs in 9 days after hatching.
-Their life span is normally 3 to 5 weeks, but about 9 weeks for the longest one.
+They start to reproduce between 10 to 15 days after hatching, but in fast cases produce eggs in 9 days after hatching.
+Their life span is normally 3 to 5 weeks, but the longest case is about 9 weeks.

 Two type of brood sack (above and below)